-• Proposer's view: Proposer suggests that a forced constraint to a maximum of 70% of the station's TEC / network asset capability or Largest Infeed Limit (whichever is lower) for a User or Network Operator in receipt of an ION seems a reasonable compromise between the cost of holding additional response due to a potential FRT non-compliance and the cost impact on the User or Network Operator and end consumers from unnecessarily constraining a User site or Network Operator asset whilst taking into account that technical the risk of a further FRT event resulting in a similar trip/de-load is significantly reduced where a asset is operating at substantially below its maximum output.
+- Proposer's view: Currently, the FRT requirements apply to interconnectors, HVDC systems and all 'Large' Generators, i.e. those above 10 MW in the north of Scotland but do not apply to many distribution connected Generators < 50 MW in England and Wales.
+Hence, the Proposer is suggesting the Licence threshold of 100 MW is used since this was chosen to imply that below this level the User's asset (or, by inference, Network Operator's asset) would not have a significant impact on the total system. - Proposer's view: The Proposer suggests that a forced constraint to a maximum of 70% of the station's TEC / network asset capability or Largest Infeed Limit (whichever is lower) for a User or Network Operator in receipt of a FON or an ION seems a reasonable compromise between the cost of holding additional response due to a potential FRT non-compliance and the cost impact on the User or Network Operator and end consumers from unnecessarily constraining a User site or Network Operator asset whilst taking into account that technical the risk of a further FRT event resulting in a similar trip/de-load is significantly reduced where an asset is operating at substantially below its maximum output. - Workgroup view: The proposed threshold is fair, ideally the power output constraint should be only implemented if it is technically demonstrated after an investigation that a FRT non-compliance occurred.
+Any limits or proposals should affect all Grid Code Users in a consistent way.
+Discussion on the level of constraint needs to be had with ESO rather than draconian one size fits all.
+Also, there should be clarification on how the 100MW threshold level of risk has been determined.
+One workgroup member did not support thresholds or tolerances as they believe that multiple small units that were not compliant with the FRT requirements have the same effect as larger units.